binxio/blog-serverless-ci-cd-of-docker-images-with-aws/README.md

 # serverless CI/CD pipelines for docker images with AWS
-When you look AWS services like CodeBuild, CodeCommit, CodePipeline and ECR you would think it is very easy to create a simple CI/CD build pipeline for a docker image.
+When you look at AWS services like CodeBuild, CodeCommit, CodePipeline and ECR, you would think it is very easy to create a simple CI/CD build pipeline for a docker image.
 But it is not.
 In this repository you will find a CloudFormation template which creates a serverless CI/CD pipeline for Docker images.
+The template allows you to create CI/CD pipelines for Docker images in minutes!

 <!--more-->
 ### How do I do it?